hheisig51/BasicCAD/README.md

 ### Reflection
 ___
 This Fork assignment really taught me that the basic little shorcuts are lifesavers.
 Stuff like mirroring, extruding through multiple features, etc. It just all adds up to a pleasant experience.
+1 minute saved every day adds up to over 6 hours each year.
+Really, my reflection is just about paying attention every single second.
+Can I shorten this?
+Can I cut this corner a different way?
+**USE YOUR BRAIN!**

+Also, when in doubt, shave the edges.
+Chamfer, fillet, etc. Supress all of those on the Fork, and tell me honestly that it looks better like that.
+All those little refinements and details add up into such a pleasing part.

+Just look closely at modern phones, and you'll find so many little curves and cuts on the design.
+Plus, you can even use those devices to try and figure out how to use shorcuts to design them as quick as possible.

 ___
 ## Tire